Doris Taylor, RN BSN

 But there is hope.

-After working as a registered nurse for over 20 years, I now work with people experiencing burnout.
 For the five years before I finally quit, I felt like I was trying to plan a prison break.
 I was constantly trying to figure out how I was going to escape nursing.
-When I started my career, I never envisioned myself as doing anything else this profession.
+When I started my career, I never envisioned myself as doing anything else but this profession.
 When I left, I didn’t want to tell anyone what I had been doing for the last 20 years.

 There is a way out of burnout.
 Whether you choose to stay in healthcare or find another career, learning tools to keep you out of burnout is important no matter which path you choose.